Devipriya05/self-pruning-neural-network/README.md

 * Remaining gates form a separate cluster → important weights

 👉 This confirms that the network successfully learns to prune itself.
+**Gate Value Distribution**

+The distribution of final gate values shows two clear patterns:

+A large spike near 0, representing pruned or inactive connections A separate cluster away from 0, representing important weights

+This bimodal distribution confirms that the model successfully learns to distinguish between necessary and unnecessary connections, resulting in effective self-pruning behavior.

 ---
+Why L1 on Sigmoid Gates Encourages Sparsity

+Each weight in the prunable layer is controlled by a gate value obtained using a sigmoid function, which restricts values between 0 and 1.
+Applying an L1 penalty (sum of gate values) encourages the model to minimize these gate values.

+Since L1 regularization is known to push parameters toward exact zeros, many gates shrink close to 0 during training.
+When a gate approaches 0, the corresponding weight contribution becomes negligible, effectively pruning that connection.
+This leads to a sparse network where only important weights remain active.
 ## 🧰 Tech Stack

 * Python